-Brand new to the Jesmond restaurant scene in Newcastle is Lovage – a passion project for part-owner and chef Kleo Tabaku who has partnered with the Northumberland Pub Company to bring this buzzy Mediterranean style bistro to St. George’s Terrace.
+Relatively new to the Jesmond restaurant scene in Newcastle is Lovage – a passion project for part-owner and chef Kleo Tabaku who has partnered with the Northumberland Pub Company to bring this buzzy Mediterranean style bistro to St. George’s Terrace.
+After being open only a matter of months, Lovage has already made it into the prestigious Michelin Guide – which recognises restaurants for their exceptionally high standards.

-The former Sale Pepe has been completely transformed into a light and airy restaurant with beautiful oak flooring, slat panelling (which really helps the acoustic of the space when you’re chatting), and high end tableware.
+The former Jesmond restaurant Sale Pepe has been completely transformed into Lovage’s light and airy restaurant with beautiful oak flooring, slat panelling (which really helps the acoustic of the space when you’re chatting), and high end tableware.

 We start with the pumpkin (in season with it being November) and goat’s cheese arancini (£8) – a golden tower of deliciousness with just the right amount of crunch on the outside and a gooey rice based centre oozing with flavour and complimented with a punchy romesco sauce.